Machine-Learning to Trust: General Results

 This result immediately follow from Proposition \ref{prop bound}.
 Since the maximal number of payoff states with positive cooperation rates is bounded from above by $\sqrt[3]{1/2c}$, the fraction of these states becomes negligible as $n$ grows larger.

-The following result generalizes the observation in Section 3 that low costs of cooperation is an obstacle to sustaining cooperation in SMLEQ.
+The following result generalizes the observation in Section 3 that low costs of cooperation are an obstacle to sustaining cooperation in SMLEQ.

-\begin{proposition} If $\max (\Theta )<\sqrt{2c/m}$, then for generic $ \Theta $, there is no SMLEQ that induces positive cooperation rates in $m$ payoff states. \end{proposition}
+\begin{proposition} Let $m$ be an integer.
+For generic $\Theta $, if $ m\cdot \max (\Theta )<\sqrt{2c}$, then there is no SMLEQ that induces positive cooperation rates in $m$ payoff states (or more). \end{proposition}

 Thus, when we fix $c$ and $m$ and lower the range of values of $\theta $, it becomes harder to sustain cooperation in equilibrium.
-The bound on $\max (\Theta )$ in this result is highly inefficient, enabling a proof that is a simple variant on the proof of Proposition \ref{prop bound}.
+The bound on $\max (\Theta )$ in this result is quite inefficient, but it enables a proof that is a simple variant on the proof of Proposition \ref{prop bound}.
+As in the example of Section 3.2, the intuition is that if cooperation costs are small, the indifference conditions that characterize equilibrium behavior imply that the $\hat{\sigma}$'s are relatively close to each other, which makes inequality (\ref{ineq ML optimal}) harder to satisfy.

 The following result exploits the endogeneity of $p_{\sigma }$ to derive a different kind of limit on the ability to sustain cooperation in MLEQ.